Fractionalized Altermagnets: from neighboring and altermagnetic spin-liquids to spin-symmetric band splitting: Fractionalized itinerant systems

-\textit{Including mobile charges.---}One of the central aspects of AMs is their impact on the spectrum of itinerant electrons, creating a momentum-dependent spin splitting of their bands.
+One of the central aspects of AMs is their impact on the spectrum of itinerant electrons, creating a momentum-dependent spin splitting of their bands.
 We here address the related question but in the regime where the spin degrees of freedom are in a spin-liquid state.
 To this end, we assume that mobile electrons are added to the model studied above which we describe by the creation operators $\hat{c}^\dagger_{\vec{R},\ell,\sigma}$ of spin-$\sigma$ electrons on the bond $(\vec{R},\ell)$ in \figref{fig:classicalPD}(a).
-We include nearest ($t_1$) and next-nearest-neighbor ($t_2$) hopping \cite{das_realizing_2023} and couple the electrons locally to the magnetic moments $\hat{\vec{\Phi}}_{\vec{R},\ell}$ (see \appref{ElectronicSpcFun} for details).
-Assuming non-fluctuating long-range order, $\hat{\vec{\Phi}}_{\vec{R},\ell} \rightarrow \vec{S}_{\ell}(\vec{R})$, and taking, e.g., the collinear AM order $\vec{S}_{A,B}(\vec{R}) = \pm \hat{\vec{e}}_z$ of phase A$_1$, we obtain the bands and Fermi surface with the characteristic spin splitting of AMs shown in \figref{fig:ElectronicSpectra}(a,b).
+We include nearest ($t_1$) and next-nearest-neighbor ($t_2$) hopping \cite{das_realizing_2023} and couple the electrons locally to the magnetic moments $\vec{\Phi}_{\vec{R},\ell}$ as